nizaralghifary/casual-script/README.md

 # Nzr Script

-Casual Script is a new programming language.
+Nzr Script is a new programming language.
 It's very modern, and easy to learn.
 No programming experience required.

 ## Install & Run